Louise Mintz Caldwell -- North

-NORTH -- Mrs. Louise Mintz Caldwell, 97, of North, passed away Friday, June 5, 2020, at the Regional Medical Center in Orangeburg.
+NORTH -- The graveside service for Mrs. Louise Mintz Caldwell, 97, of North, will be held at 11 a.m.
+Wednesday, June 10, 2020, in the St. Peter AME Church cemetery, North, with the Rev. Anthony Washington officiating.

 To plant a tree in memory of Louise Caldwell as a living tribute, please visit Tribute Store.